Skepsis-Market/mintlify-docs/for-traders/strategies.md

 Proven approaches to improve your Skepsis predictions.

 <Tip>
 **🧪 Practice risk-free on testnet.** Test these strategies with free USDC.
-Sign in with Google or connect your Sui wallet — no gas fees, no real money.
+Sign in with Google (gas sponsored) or connect your Sui wallet.
 </Tip>

 ---